Te Henga / Bethells Beach: History and culture

 The Te Henga Valley shows evidence of human settlement dating back many centuries.
 Carbon dating of midden shells at Kauwahaia Island date settlement back to at least the year 1600.
 The cultural history of the area is of archaeologically significant sites, including food gathering areas, pā (fortifications), walkways, canoe landings and sacred places.
 Te Henga and the Waitākere River have traditionally been major settled areas for the iwi Te Kawerau ā Maki, with many pā found around the islands, headland and inland areas close to Te Henga.
 A rock in the beach to the north-west of Ihumoana Island is the namesake of Wai-tākere ("cascading water"), which was later applied to the Waitākere River, Ranges, and West Auckland in general.

-In the mid 1800s, much of the area (1180 ha) was designated as the Waitakere and Puketotara Native Reserve.
+In the mid-1800s, much of the area (1180 ha) was designated as the Waitakere and Puketotara Native Reserve.
 These native reserves were to be ‘inalienable’ for Kawerau people to live on in perpetuity.
 The provision of the native reserves was largely undermined by the Native Land Court, created in 1865, which was based on the settlers' legal system, and converted customary title to land into individual title.
 Over the following decades much of the land was sold to European immigrants.
 The arrival of Europeans in the 19th century led to major changes in the character and shape of Te Henga (Bethells Beach).
 The most significant of these changes was the clearing of the land for timber and pastoral farming which began in 1854 and continued until the 1920s.
 In addition, a dam was constructed on the Waitakere River in the 1920s, drastically altering the level of the riverbed and reducing the outflow of water to the sea.
 Prior to the dam being constructed, the Waitākere River catchment at Te Henga was a site where New Zealand flax was harvested.

 In excerpts from a letter of 23 September 1853, Henry Waterhouse of Waiti described the wreck of the barque Helena, near the mouth of the Waitakere River at Te Henga.
 Heavy seas and the incoming tide had caused the barque to break in two, resulting in the loss of seven lives including the captain.
 Four survivors were rescued by two Kawerau Māori men returning from pig hunting, who cared for them for several days before escorting them to Auckland.

-John Bethell negotiated with the Waitakere County Council to sell the land that is now known as Te Henga Park.
+John Bethell negotiated with the Waitemata County Council to sell the land that is now known as Te Henga Park.
 The Council considered the beach and park area would provide excellent recreation facilities for residents of Auckland.
 Te Henga was recognised as a place of regional significance.

 Te Henga / Bethells Beach was the location where feminist artist Juliet Batten performed 100 Women Performance in 1985.

 In early 2023, the Auckland Anniversary floods and Cyclone Gabrielle resulted in the Waitākere River flooding, causing major damage to roads, bridges and houses in the area.
 Sections of the Te Henga Walkway were destroyed when cliffs collapsed.
 Part of the walkway was reopened in November 2024.